venenux/venenuxdebs3/README.md

 linux becomes a windo like product since companies started to take into consideration, and developers only see their own benefice, GNU project need more support and still there are people using older things..

+Another reason is special packages not provided for any other place.. ony by us!

 ## CONTRIBUTE